Olus-Oguns/Landing-Page/Readme.txt

 ## Usage

-To use this website, simply open the `index.html` file in a web browser.
+To use this website, open the `index.html` file in a web browser.

 ## Contributing

-If you would like to contribute to this project, feel free to submit a pull request.
+If you would like to contribute to this project, you can submit a pull request.

-## License
+## Contact

-This project is licensed under the [MIT License](LICENSE).
+If you have any questions or feedback, please contact me at olusoguns2005@gmail.com